 Released in 2003, ‘Reconstruction’ is a collection of early remixes, including one for Ubiquity’s Sa Ra Creative Partners.
-It showcased their astounding talent to expertly take apart a track and inject that extra dirty bassline goodness, establishing them as formidable remix duo.
-The genre defying ‘Bongos, Bleeps and Basslines’ came three years later, unleashing a cage of subs and bass quakes alongside jazz, electro, hip hop and house rhythms – firmly pinpointing them on the dance music map.
-Over the next two years Vogado asked the 27 members of the Fluid Ounce crew, plus established big hitters like Peter Kruder and Daedulus, to step up to the remix plate, offering them ‘Bongos, Bleeps and Baselines’ as inspiration.
+It showcased zero dB’s astounding talent to expertly take apart a track and inject that extra dirty bassline goodness, establishing them as a formidable remix duo.
+The genre-defying ‘Bongos, Bleeps and Basslines’ came three years later, unleashing a cage of subs and bass quakes alongside jazz, electro, hip hop and house rhythms – firmly pinpointing them on the dance music map.
+Over the next two years, zero Db asked the 27 members of the Fluid Ounce crew, plus established big hitters like Peter Kruder and Daedulus, to step up to the remix plate, offering them ‘Bongos, Bleeps and Baselines’ as inspiration.
 The resulting album, ‘Heavyweight Gringos’ was released in 2008.

-‘One Offs, Remixes and B Sides’, was released on Tru Thoughts in February 2010, and is an essential listen not just for existing fans of Zero dB’s unique concoction of Latin heat, jazz colour, startling beats and pure bassline filth, but for anyone who has been remotely moved by dance music in the last half-decade.
+Their ‘One-Offs, Remixes and B Sides’ compilation on Tru Thoughts has become an essential listen, not just for existing fans of zero dB’s unique concoction of Latin heat, jazz colour, startling beats and pure bassline filth, but for anyone who has been remotely moved by dance music in the last half-decade.
 Off the back of a big sync for Seat Leon, 2019 saw the re-release of zero dB’s tantalising dancefloor hit ‘Party Girl’ via Tru Thoughts, with remixes from drum and bass boss Fixate, and broken beat and jungle pioneer Marc Mac (4hero / Reinforced Records).Read more